 The growing need for sustainable aquafeeds has accelerated the quest for alternative protein sources to substitute fishmeal, which is expensive and eco-unfriendly.
 Molluscan and crustacean byproducts such as snail and shrimp shell, clam, crab meal, and mussel shell and powder provide a good source of proteins, essential fatty acids, chitin, and minerals that support growth, immunity, and health of fish.
 These by-products, commonly viewed as waste, have the potential to drive the circular economy through minimizing environmental effects while enhancing feed efficiency.
 This review explores the nutritional quality, bioactivity, and processing of molluscan and crustacean by-products, highlighting their benefits and challenges in aquafeed formulation.
 Despite differences in nutrient content and limitations in processing, their use in aquafeeds has enormous potential for encouraging low-cost and sustainable aquaculture.
 Further research is needed to refine processing methods, evaluate safety, and facilitate large-scale use in commercial feed manufacturing.

-Keywords: Aquafeed, Byproducts, Waste utilization, Fishmeal, Chitin
+Keywords: Aquafeed, By-products, Waste utilization, Fishmeal, Chitin

 Introduction

-Aquaculture is one of the fastest-growing food sectors, providing 49 % of the global fish, crustaceans and molluscs supply with significant contributions towards food security and economic growth (Action, 2020).
+Aquaculture is one of the fastest growing food sectors, providing 49 % of the global fish, crustaceans and molluscs supply with significant contributions towards food security and economic growth in year(Action, 2020).
 However, nutrition, sustainability, and sourcing economically balanced fish feed for the growing demand of farmed fish is of major concern today.
 The primary protein source in aqua-feeds is fishmeal, which is mostly obtained from wild and thrash fish.
-This practice leads to overfishing and destruction of the ecosystem.
-Furthermore, due to the volatile and high pricing of fishmeal, researchers are motivated to find alternative cheaper protein sources that do not adversely affect the health and growth performance of the fish (Olsen & Hasan, 2012; Tacon &Metian, 2015).
+This practice leads to overfishing and destruction of the ecosystem (ref).
+Furthermore, due to the volatile and high pricing of fishmeal, researchers are motivated to find new alternatives as cheaper protein sources that do not adversely affect the health and growth performance of the fish (Olsen & Hasan, 2012; Tacon &Metian, 2015).

-Byproducts of mollusc and crustacean, such as snail and shrimp shells, crab meal, mussel powder and other byproducts, are a richer source of proteins, essential amino acids, polyunsaturated fatty acids, chitin and other minerals like calcium and phosphorus.
+By-products of mollusc and crustacean, such as snail and shrimp shells, crab meal, mussel powder and other byproducts, are a richer source of proteins, essential amino acids, polyunsaturated fatty acids, chitin and other minerals like calcium and phosphorus (ref).
 These are usually considered waste in the food processing sector for other industries.
-These waste products greatly assist in improving the nutrition and health aspects of farmed fishes (Eggink et al., 2025; Malaweera& Wijesundara, 2013).
-Using these ingredients helps to lower the value of fishmeal dependency in aqua-feed and significantly enhances the valorization of waste which supports the principles of the circular economy.
+These waste products greatly assist in improving the nutrition and health aspects of farmed fishes (; Malaweera& Wijesundara, 2013 and Eggink et al., 2025).
+Using these ingredients helps to lower the value of fishmeal dependency in aqua-feed and significantly enhances the valorisations of waste which supports the principles of the circular economy(ref).

 Utilization of byproducts derived from molluscs and crustaceans for fish feed formulation has shown promising results in a number of studies.
 For example, shrimp and clam meatssupplementation were shown to improve growth performance and immune functions alongside disease resistance in Oreochromis niloticus and Labeorohita (Begum et al., 1994; Fall et al., 2020).
 Furthermore, altered pigmentation, gut health, and stress tolerance in fish have been associated with the presence of bioactive components such as astaxanthin and chitin contained in byproducts of crustaceans and molluscs (Lim et al., 2018).
 The process of utilizing molluscan and crustacean by-products as ingredients in producing fish feed involves multiple steps, ranging from the collection of raw materials to processing and addition to formulated feed.
 Figure 1 presents the process highlighting key steps for maximizing their nutritional potential in aquafeed.